-- (a) The MDP must obtain clear and concise identification as to the cause of any missing or erroneous metering data for which Substitutions are required. - (b) The MDP must undertake to do a type 11 Substitution and use metering data obtained from any check metering installation associated with the connection point as the first choice considered for the source of metering data for any Substitutions undertaken. - (c) SCADA data, where available, may be used by the MDP as check metering data for Substitutions. - (d) The MDP may only undertake Substitution type 13 where Substitution types 11 and 12 are not applicable or cannot be carried out. - (e) For connection points where the FRMP is either a Generator, Integrated Resource Provider or Small Resource AggregatorMSGA: - (i) MDPs may directly undertake type 11, type 12 or type 13 Substitutions if metering data has failed Validation. - (ii) MDPs may undertake type 16 or 18 Substitutions following consultation and agreement with the affected Generator, Integrated Resource Provider or MSGA Small Resource Aggregator that the substituted metering data is an accurate reflection of the interval metering data concerned. - (iii) If metering data cannot be collected from a metering installation or Substituted within the required timeframes, the MDP must undertake type 19 Substitutions as an interim until metering data can be collected from the metering installation or Substituted. - (f) The MDP may only undertake Substitution types 14, 15, 16, 17, 18, 19, 20 or 21 where Substitution types 11, 12 and 13 are not applicable or cannot be carried out. - (g) The MDP may perform all Substitution types except type 16 or 18 without the agreement of the affected FRMP, LNSP or ENLR (where appropriate).
+- (a) The MDP must obtain clear and concise identification as to the cause of any missing or erroneous metering data for which Substitutions are required. - (b) The MDP must undertake to do a type 11 Substitution and use metering data obtained from any check metering installation associated with the connection point as the first choice considered for the source of metering data for any Substitutions undertaken. - (c) SCADA data, where available, may be used by the MDP as check metering data for Substitutions. - (d) The MDP may only undertake Substitution type 13 where Substitution types 11 and 12 are not applicable or cannot be carried out. - (e) For connection points where the FRMP is either a Generator, or Integrated Resource Provider in respect of a (non-exempt) integrated resource system, (non-exempt) generating system or small resource connection point or Small Resource Aggregator: - (i) MDPs may directly undertake type 11, type 12 or type 13 Substitutions if metering data has failed Validation. - (ii) MDPs may undertake type 16 or 18 Substitutions following consultation and agreement with the affected FMRP Generator, Integrated Resource Provider or Small Resource Aggregator that the substituted metering data is an accurate reflection of the interval metering data concerned. - (iii) If metering data cannot be collected from a metering installation or Substituted within the required timeframes, the MDP must undertake type 19 Substitutions as an interim until metering data can be collected from the metering installation or Substituted. - (f) The MDP may only undertake Substitution types 14, 15, 16, 17, 18, 19, 20 or 21 where Substitution types 11, 12 and 13 are not applicable or cannot be carried out. - (g) The MDP may perform all Substitution types except type 16 or 18 without the agreement of the affected FRMP, LNSP or ENLR (where appropriate).
 MDPs may change the quality flag to an existing type 16 or 18 Substitution without seeking further agreement from those parties. - (h) The MDP must notify the affected LNSP, ENLR (where appropriate) and the FRMP for the connection point of any Substitution within two business days of the Substitution being carried out.
-Notification is to be achieved via the Participant metering data file as detailed in the MDFF. - (i) Where there is a metering installation malfunction that cannot be repaired within the periods specified in clause 7.8.10 of the NER, the MDP must: - (i) Where the metering installation malfunction is due to a failure of the meter to correctly record interval energy data and the MC has been granted an exemption to repair the metering installation, the MDP must Substitute the missing metering data in accordance with this Procedure; - (ii) For type 1-3 metering installations and other instrument transformer connected metering installations, and where a metering installation malfunction is due to a failure of the remote acquisition system, arrange for an alternative method for the collection of metering data from the metering installation in a timeframe that ensures the MDP complies with metering data delivery requirements; or - (iii) For non-instrument transformer connected metering installations, and where a metering installation malfunction is due to a failure of the remote acquisition system, the MDP must Substitute the missing metering data in accordance with this Procedure.
+Notification is to be achieved via the Participant metering data file as detailed in the MDFF.